danirus/django-comments-xtd/docs/settings.rst

 .. _Gravatar: http://gravatar.com/

 **Optional**.
-Path to the function used by the web API to retrieve the the user's image URL of the user associated with a comment.
+Path to the function used by the web API to retrieve the user's image URL of the user associated with a comment.
 By default django-comments-xtd tries to retrieve images from Gravatar_.
 If you use the web API (the JavaScript plugin uses it) then you might want to write a function to provide the URL to the user's image from a comment object.
 You might be interested on the use case :ref:`ref-change-user-image-or-avatar`, which cover the topic in depth.

  .. code-block:: python